1956 World Series: Game 5

-In Game 5, Don Larsen, displaying an unusual "no-windup" style and "working the curveball beautifully", pitched the only postseason perfect game, and the only World Series no-hitter until 2022.
+In Game 5, Don Larsen, displaying an unusual "no-windup" style and "working the curveball beautifully", pitched the first postseason perfect game (a mark that would be matched in the 2007 Japan Series Game 5, in an era of globalisation of baseball by the World Baseball Softball Confederation), and the only World Series no-hitter until 2022.
 While striking out seven Dodgers, Larsen had only one at-bat reach a three-ball count (against Pee Wee Reese, in the first inning).

 Of several close moments, the best remembered is Gil Hodges' fifth-inning line drive toward Yankee Stadium's famed "Death Valley" in left-center, snared by center fielder Mickey Mantle with a spectacular running catch.
 In addition to that, Yankees fielders had to record three more lineouts, and shortstop Gil McDougald had to make a play on a ball that caromed off third baseman Andy Carey’s glove.

 Brooklyn's Sal Maglie gave up only two runs on five hits and was perfect himself until a fourth-inning home run by Mantle broke the scoreless tie.
 The Yankees added an insurance run in the sixth as Hank Bauer's single scored Carey, who had opened the inning with a single and was sacrificed to second by Larsen.

 The final out of the game came on a called third strike against Dale Mitchell and generated one of the most iconic images in sports history, when catcher Yogi Berra leaped into Larsen's arms.

 When a reporter asked Yankees manager Casey Stengel afterward if this was the best game Larsen had ever pitched, Stengel diplomatically answered, "So far!"
 For Larsen, it was an especially satisfying performance, as he had acquired perhaps a better reputation as a night owl than as a pitcher.
 Stengel once said of Larsen, "The only thing he fears is sleep!"
 Larsen's perfect game was also the last game that umpire Babe Pinelli called behind the plate.

 Sports cartoonist Willard Mullin drew an illustration of a happy Larsen painting a canvas titled The Master Piece, observed by a group of fawning art critics and Mullin's classic "Brooklyn Bum".
 Referencing the old saw "I don't know much about art, but I know what I like", the disgusted-looking Bum came up with a variation: "It may be art...but I don't like it!"

 Brooklyn starter Sal Maglie appeared on the game show What's My Line? the night before the game, with former Yankee Phil Rizzuto as one of the panel members.